Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 FAQs

-The lower the water to cement ratio, the fewer air pores and the more compact the concrete structure, which translates into higher strength.
-The high amount of water will reduce the compressive strength of the concrete because it will increase the gap between the cement.
+The lower the water-to-cement ratio, the fewer air pores and the more compact the concrete structure, which translates into higher strength.
+A high amount of water will reduce the compressive strength of the concrete because it will increase the gap between the cement.

-There is reduced drying shrinkage and cracking if the water cement ratio is low.
-There is lower permeability and it creates a better bond between concrete and reinforcement.
+If the ratio is low, drying shrinkage and cracking are reduced.
+Lower permeability also creates a better bond between concrete and reinforcement.

 Related Articles